hashicorp/vault-guides/operations/rotate-linux-windows-passwords/README.md

 ```

 ## Do it on Windows
-A powershell script and sample policy are provided for Windows users.
+A Windows Powershell script and sample policy are provided for Windows users.
 You'll need a running Vault instance and a token for the script to run.
 Usage is exactly the same as for the bash script in the example above.
+The script was tested on a Windows 2016 server instance.

 ## Use longer phrase-based passwords
 Security experts recommend using a really long password based on words that you can remember easily.
 Relevant XKCD: https://xkcd.com/936/